xoxotw/ktP/README.md

 4.  add playList support, (no priority)

-5. Make the fileName   bounce in RainBowColors to the bass of the music.
+5. Make the fileName   bounce in RainBowColors to the beat of the music.

 Volume control is not needed as it would bloat the GUI too much.